 - Consult an attorney.
 Class action and individual lawsuits are pending against mugshot websites.
 You may be able to join, or create your own case to remove the photo and possibly win damages.

 Ultimately, the outlook is positive for individuals struggling with reputation issues from a prior arrest.
-Though there are some websites that are still publishing photos and somehow, charging for removal, their popularity has clearly taken a nosedive.
-And even though they still exist, individuals with prior arrests have more options than simply paying for removal — and the law may be able to help.
-If you’re featured on a mugshot website, seek out every option possible to get your photo and record removed.
+Though there are some websites that are still publishing photos and charging for removal, their popularity has clearly taken a nosedive.
+Individuals with prior arrests now have more options than simply paying for removal.
+If you’re featured on a mugshot website, seek out every option possible to get your photo removed.
 Take action, and defend your online reputation.